alishahzadmughal2006pakistan-blip/Quickcalculator/ANDROID_INTEGRATION.md

         // --- WebView Setup ---
         webView = findViewById(R.id.webview)

+        // ** THE FIX IS HERE: Set WebViewClient to handle navigation ** webView.webViewClient = WebViewClient() // This line prevents links from opening in Chrome

         // IMPORTANT: Enable JavaScript
         webView.settings.javaScriptEnabled = true
         // Add the interface, naming it "Android" to match window.Android in the JS